The best open-weight models in 2026

 What hardware do these models need?

-More than most single GPUs hold: the MoE models need hundreds of gigabytes even at 4-bit quantization.
+More than most single GPUs hold: the large MoE models need hundreds of gigabytes even at 4-bit quantization because every expert must stay resident.
 The GPU VRAM calculator shows exact requirements per model, and managed serving removes the question entirely.

 Which open model is best for fine-tuning?